aditiidesai/aditiidesai/README.md

-- 👋 Hi, I’m @aditiidesai
+# 👋 Hi, I’m Aditi

-- 👀 I’m interested in Machine Learning, Data Science and Finance
-- 🌱 I’m currently persuing Data Science at Manipal Institute of Technology
-- 💞️ I’m looking to collaborate on projects related to the above
+## About Me:
+I am Aditi , currently pursuing my Btech in Data Science from Manipal Institute of Technology.
+A Machine Learning and Data Science enthusiast.
+Interested in intergrating the hardware aspect to the software aspect in projects.

+## 💡Technologies:

+### Languages:
+Java

+### Libraries and Framework:
+Numpy, Pandas, Scikit-learn, tensorflow, keras

+### Other Tools:
+Adobe Illustrator, Adobe Photoshop, Scratch

 <!---
 aditiidesai/aditiidesai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.